How To Create The Best Proposal for Review

 - There is no need to enhance colors or fonts as this does not appear to the publishers.

-- If working for a long period of time, save your work frequently to ensure your personal computer does not “time you out” of your session and cause loss of information.
+- Save your work frequently to ensure your session does not “time out” and cause loss of information.

 - You will have the opportunity to review and edit your proposal in its site-finished format before submitting it to publishers.